RWS/studio-api-docs/apiconcepts/projectautomation/converting_the_project_files.md

-Converting the Project Files
+# Converting the Project Files
-==

-In this step we will generate translatable, bilingual documents (i.e. SDLXliff files) from all translatable documents that have previously been added to our project.
-After that, we will create target copies of the translatable files, which will then be used for further processing, i.e. for the file analysis.
+This step generates translatable, bilingual documents (SDLXliff files) from all translatable source documents added to the project.
+It then creates target copies for further processing, such as file analysis.

 Implement another helper function called ```ConvertFiles```, which takes a [FileBasedProject](../../api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml) object as parameter.
-First, we need to retrieve the ids of the files to which the two automatic tasks (i.e. conversion and copy to a target-language folder) should be applies.
-To do this we use the [GetSourceLanguageFiles](../../api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml#Sdl_ProjectAutomation_FileBased_FileBasedProject_GetSourceLanguageFiles) method on the project:
+First, retrieve the file IDs for conversion and copying to a target-language folder using the [GetSourceLanguageFiles](../../api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml#Sdl_ProjectAutomation_FileBased_FileBasedProject_GetSourceLanguageFiles) method on the project:

 # [C#](#tab/tabid-1)
 ```cs